slamora/brackets-wiki/Extension-Manager-Workflows.md

 > OpenID makes the most sense, but Facebook, Twitter, G+, etc. logins might be
 > more likely to be convenient.
 >
-> Also, I'm not sure how credential remembering would work--would we need to
+> Also, I'm not sure how credential remembering would work&mdash;would we need to
 > have it time out after awhile?

 ## Update